 It’s time to do away with simplistic analogies, clickbait headlines, or buzzy phrases.
 Don’t be a hindrance to moving the industry moving forward with confusion and negativity.

 — UX is not just UI.
-UX should care about UI, and UX should care about UI.
+UX should care about UI, and UI should care about UX.

-- “Design is the wrong way, UX is the right way”
+- Instead of “Design is the wrong way, UX is the right way”

 — Neither design nor UX is better than the other.
 You need both to deliver a good experience.

-- “Web design is dead, long live UX”
+- Instead of “Web design is dead, long live UX”

 — Until the Web actually ceases to exist, web designers and user experience designers need each other.